How to start an emergency fund completely from scratch

 Automating Your Savings for Consistency.

-Staying Motivated and Adjusting Your Plan.
+Staying Committed and Adjusting When Necessary.

 Frequently asked questions.